JoEllen Brydon

 This exhibition is a nuanced and loving exploration of the stories that people tell — to others and to themselves.

-Born in Toronto, JoEllen Brydon has lived most of her life in the township of Cavan, Ontario.
+JoEllen Brydon was born in Toronto, and has lived most of her life in the township of Cavan, Ontario.
 Through her vibrant paintings and multimedia installations, she has developed a large body of work that explores anecdotal community stories as well as unique aspects of Canadian history.

 Brydon’s work is represented in The Art Bank of Canada, the Canadian Museum of History as well as private collections in North America and the UK.